Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 2. Enable SUSE Liberty Linux LTSS 7 using the product ID 2702:

-3. If you also need the Source or Debug repositories, find and enable them with the following commands:
+3. If you also need the BASE, Source or Debugrepositories, enable them with the following commands:

 4. Start package mirroring for the enabled repositories: